 7. Force Majeure.

 7.1.
 Neither Party shall be deemed in default of this Agreement to the extent that performance of its obligations or attempts to cure any breach are delayed or prevented by reason of any act of God, fire, natural disaster, accident, terrorism, war, riots, acts of government, shortage of materials or supplies, or any other cause beyond the reasonable control of such Party; provided, that the Party whose performance is affected by any such event gives the other Party written notice thereof within three (3) business days of such event or occurrence.

 8.1.
 C4affs reserves the right to take appropriate legal action to recover its damages against Advertiser if it violates the terms of this Agreement, or commits fraudulent activity against C4affs.
 Except as otherwise specified, the rights and remedies granted to a Party under the Agreement are cumulative and in addition to, not in lieu of, any other rights and remedies which the Party may possess at law or in equity.

 9. Governing Law/Jurisdiction.

 9.1.
-This Agreement is governed by and will be construed in accordance with the laws of Cyprus and without giving effect to any choice of law rule that would cause the application of the laws of any other jurisdiction.
+This Agreement is governed by and will be construed in accordance with the laws of Latvia and without giving effect to any choice of law rule that would cause the application of the laws of any other jurisdiction.

 9.2.
 Any dispute, controversy or claim arising out of or relating to this contract, including but not limited to the formation, performance, breach, termination or invalidity thereof, shall be settled by arbitration in accordance with the CEDRAC Arbitration Rules.
 The parties further agree that: